 How To Make Apple Pie Filling

 If you're looking for an easy and fun way to make a pie that you can eat without dirtying up your dishes, these puff pastry apple turnovers are your way to go!
 With them being self contained, apple turnovers are easy to eat and serve.

 - 1/2 batch apple pie filling

-Fill each circle with a small amount of filling.
+Fill each quarter with a small amount of filling.
 Brush edges with egg wash and seal.
 Press with a fork.
 Brush turnovers with egg wash and sprinkle with some cinnamon sugar.